theFlyingPig83/solid-api/database/postgres-setup-readme.md

 kubectl get svc -n postgres
 ```

-	- We should see a ClusterIP service named postgres listening on port 5432.
+We should see a ClusterIP service named postgres listening on port 5432.

 Step 6: Update Application to Use PostgreSQL

-Now that PostgreSQL is running in the cluster, we need to update the testbed application's configuration to connect to this database: (in database/config.json)(here aligns with industry best practice)
+Now that PostgreSQL is running in the cluster, we need to update the testbed application's configuration to connect to this database: (in database/config.json)(here it aligns with industry best practice)

 ```
 {